 An international conference in Edinburgh (20-23 November 2014), hosted by the School of History, Classics and Archaeology of the University of Edinburgh, entitled ‘Sidonius, His Words, and His World’, has brought together all those involved in the project and launched the various activities.
 More information on the website of the Academic Network on Sidonius Apollinaris.
 Download full programme here.

 In 2016, the second volume of Writing to Survive, Joop van Waarden’s commentary on Book 7 of the correspondence was published, covering the ascetic letters 12-18.

-Supported by the three-year Leverhulme International Network grant, publication is underway of Prolegomena to Sidonius Apollinaris and of the first volumes of the comprehensive Sidonius commentary:
+Supported by the Leverhulme International Network grant, publication is underway of three volumes of Sidonius commentary:

 – Panegyric on Majorian (Carmina 3-5) by Tiziana Brolli (Padua)